-Melissa Mary Duncan is fast becoming recognized for her fantasy and folklore artistry.
-She was named the Guest Artist of Honour at Canvention 34, Canada's National Science-Fiction and Fantasy Convention, which was hosted by VCON 39.
-In late 2013 she celebrated the publishing of her art book, FAYE ~ The Art of Melissa Mary Duncan, written by her daughter, TobyAnne Stanley.
+Melissa Mary Duncan is recognized for her fantasy and folklore artistry around the world.
+Among her accolades, she has been Guest Artist at FanExpo Vancouver and she was named the Guest Artist of Honour at Canvention 34, which took place at VCON 39.
+She has been nominated for Aurora Awards for Best Body of Work and Best Cover Art for her 2013 book, FAYE ~ The Art of Melissa Mary Duncan, written by her daughter, TobyAnne Stanley.

 Melissa's very first lessons in painting came from her mother.
 Born in Toronto, and raised in the Pacific Northwest, Melissa was an introspective child.
 A survivor of the crippling effects of Polio, she was captivated by the graphic works of Sulamith Wulfing, Arthur Rackham, and the Pre-Raphaelites.
 Having grown up with images of knights in shining armour, fair maidens, and tales of the mythic faye, it is hardly surprising that, in her late teens, Melissa became a member of the Society for Creative Anachronism.
 It is there that she was first introduced to the notion of seriously studying Medieval and Renaissance art practice.
 Due to encouragement given her from members of the group, and her daughters, Melissa decided to further her schooling.
 To that end she studied graphic arts at Douglas College in the Fraser Valley.
 In 1991, she graduated from Emily Carr University of Art and Design in Vancouver, BC.

 Melissa lives in the historic city of New Westminster, British Columbia with her husband, author dvsduncan.
-Having a playful inner landscape, she confesses to having a hat addiction, wearing Edwardian clothing, reading in the bath, and watching British dramas whilst drinking lemonade.
-A proud mother of two and grandmother of three, Melissa remains a student of Celtic, English and Northern European history and mythology.
+Having a playful temperament, she confesses to having a hat addiction, wearing Edwardian clothing, reading in the bath, and watching British dramas whilst drinking lemonade.
+A proud mother of two and grandmother of four, Melissa remains a student of Celtic, English, and Northern European history and mythology.